Bossrizytn/kafka-scraping-restapi-docker/README.md

 # Kafka Web Scraping and REST API Example
-This repository provides a Dockerized solution for integrating Kafka with web scraping and REST API services.
+a Dockerized solution for integrating Kafka with web scraping and REST API services.

 This repository provides a complete example of using Kafka for data streaming, integrating web scraping with Kafka producers, and building a RESTful API to access and query stored data.
 It includes scripts and configurations for the following tasks: